robertberry-zz/mail-configs/README.markdown

 # Mail config

 Backup of my mail config files.
 Makes it easier for me to move between machines.
+I use offlineimap, msmtp, mutt, emacs.

 ## Thanks